 Vice-Commander Kaede Fujieda

 Portrayed by: Ai Orikasa (stage plays)

 Ayame's younger sister debuting in Sakura Wars 2, Kaede replaces her as the Deputy Commander and as Yoneda's Number Two after the first game.
 She is seen as the more "independent" and less conservative of the two.
 During her time in Europe prior to the events of the first Sakura Wars game, Kaede was the only commanding officer of the Star Division before it was forced to be disbanded.

 Like Ayame, Kaede's cover in the theater is to serve as a talent scout.

-- Beware the Nice Ones: She takes out an IJA officer at the Imperial Combat Revue's Goraigo in the movie by using a karate chop on his shoulder near his neck after he begins to threaten Kanna with a pistol, ordering her to stand down.
+- Beware the Nice Ones: She takes out an IJA officer at the Imperial Combat Revue's Goraigo in the movie by using a karate chop on his shoulder near his neck after he begins to threaten Kanna with a pistol and tries to issue the stand-down order.